qujia7/spt_act_likelihood/README.md

 ### Recommended theory accuracy

-If you use [class-sz](https://github.com/CLASS-SZ),  he following accuracy parameters are needed for the theory code:
+If you use [class-sz](https://github.com/CLASS-SZ),  the following accuracy parameters are needed for the theory code:

 ```
 theory: